elementary/switchboard-plug-about/README.md

 ## OEM Configuration

-The Switchboard System plug can load OEM information supplied by an `oem.conf` file placed in `/etc` with the following format:
+System Settings can load OEM information supplied by an `oem.conf` file placed in `/etc` with the following format:

 ```ini
 [OEM]